smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
-#### Table Valued Function
+#### Table-Valued Function

-A table valued function acts much like a view with the added benefit of being parameterized.
+A table-valued function acts much like a view with the added benefit of being parameterized.

-For this example, we create a table valued function using the `Employees` table.
+For this example, we create a table-valued function using the `Employees` table.
 To use the table values function we can simply select from the function or use the `CROSS APPLY` to join to another table.

 ```sql
  CREATE OR ALTER FUNCTION FnGetEmployees (@EmployeeID INTEGER)